Sakshipriya2628/Fine_Tuning/README.md

 # Fine_Tuning
-Here's a README document for the fine-tuning code:

----

-# Fine-Tuning GPT-3.5 Turbo with OpenAI API

 This document provides instructions and an overview of the process for fine-tuning the GPT-3.5 Turbo model using the OpenAI API.